rsususco/zoopaz-radio/README.md

 * No database, but could easily be supported in the future.
 * Mobile support.
 Chrome for iOS is supported when screen locked.
 * Keyboard shortcuts: Up/Down for Volume, Left/Right for Track Advancement, Space for Play/Pause, Backspace for Mute.
+* Auto-timeout of player after X amount of time.
+Presents an "Are you still listening?" message with confirm dialog.

 License
 =======